 - Discrete wavelet transforms are introduced in the context of image compression, and the readers become more aware of some of the recent developments in applied mathematics.

-- The text helps students of mathematics ease their way into mastering the basics of scientific computer programming.
+- This text helps students of mathematics ease their way into mastering the basics of scientific computer programming.

 Table of Contents